Board Minutes

 VI.
 Consideration of Action Items:

-I. Gym & School Grounds Use Requests.
-One request by Stan Uskoski to use the gym on Monday evenings for his family to play basketball and exercise.
-Twila Brenneman moved to approve the gym use request.
-Barry Farrell seconded.
+S. Gym & School Grounds Use Requests.
+The Many Lakes Homeowners Association requested use of the gym on Friday, September 15 and 16 to set-up and hold their annual meeting.
+Twila Brenneman moved to approve the gym use request as presented.
+Megan Derrington seconded.
 Motion passed unanimously.

 VII.
-Claims Approval.
-Barry Farrell moved to approve the claims list as presented.
-Nevada Hafer seconded.
+Claims Approval – Consideration of Action – July and August.
+Nevada Hafer moved to approve the claims lists as presented.
+Twila Brenneman seconded.
 Motion passed unanimously.

 VIII.
 Next Meeting Dates: